20+ OpenClaw Use Cases: Real Examples That Actually Work (2026)

 Skills needed: Telegram or Discord, sessions_spawn/sessions_send for autonomous execution.

-6. The Most Creative and Unexpected Use Cases
+6. Creative and Unexpected OpenClaw Use Cases

 Phone-Based Personal Assistant